One of the best parts of owning a bearded dragon is how fun it is to handle them.

 As long as your lizard is at least two to three weeks of age, it is generally safe to begin handling them.

-Still, you don’t want to rush into scooping them up and petting them if they aren’t used to you yet or if you just adopted the lizard recently.
+Still, you don’t want to rush into scooping them up and petting them if they aren’t used to you yet or if you recently adopted the lizard.

 Give your bearded dragon ample time to learn you are there to help them and care for them.